2019 Packaging Trends

 Online Connection with Consumers

 Online shopping and social media are important ways that retailers connect with consumers.
 Shoppers want to feel a personal connection with the brand, and this is a great way to make that happen.
-In 2019, they are set to make further information on labels available, as well as using bar codes and packaging with innovative message capabilities.
+In 2019, they are set to make further information on labels available, as well as use digital printing options like bar codes and packaging with innovative message capabilities.
 In addition to these important connections with consumers that extend past the purchase point, shoppers are using online shopping to purchase groceries now more than ever.
-According to Food Navigator USA, online grocery sales make up less than 3% of US E-Commerce sales, however, it is one of the fastest growing categories and a prime opportunity to build habitual shopping behaviors.
+According to Food Navigator USA, online grocery sales make up less than 3% of US E-Commerce sales, however, it is one of the fastest-growing categories and a prime opportunity to build habitual shopping behaviors.